Aminu Tambuwal warns politicians against violence | TODAY.NG

 Tambuwal enjoined party loyalists to work toward ensuring its success at all levels.

-The News Agency of Nigeria (NAN) reports the the event was attended by state party chairman Alhaji Ibrahim Milgima and other party executives.
+The event was attended by state party chairman Alhaji Ibrahim Milgima and other party executives.

 Sen. Ibrahim Danbaba and former minister, Muntari Shagari, were among others present.